The Centennial Building opened in 2005, after 100 years of providing excellent Catholic educations to our students.

 Virtue of the Month

-In January, the virtue of the month is Faithfulness.
+In April, the virtue of the month is Generosity.

-Our Crusaders of the Month for the December virtue of Charity.
+Our Crusaders of the Month for the February virtue of Self Control.

 The students playing Mary and Joseph pray at the manger during our Christmas Program.

 The students of BSS were invited to sing Christmas Carols at Indian Mound Mall in Heath.